timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/fetch-and-ingest.md

 # 2. Fetch and insert intraday stock data

-In this step, you will create a
+In this step, you will

-* configuration file (optional)
+* create a configuration file (optional)
-* function that fetches stock data
+* fetch stock data
-* function that inserts the data into TimescaleDB
+* insert the data into TimescaleDB

 ## Create a configuration file